bpan-org/getopt-bash/doc/getopt.md

   Options are the parameters like `-h`, `--help`, `-f <file>`, `--file <file>` or `--file=<file>.
-  Note that option names are case insensitive. ie `-f` and `-F` are diffent options.
+  Note that option names are case sensitive. ie `-f` and `-F` are diffent options.

 * arguments (or args)